 If serum is not sufficient I will look at the impact removing phenol red from RPMI-1640 has on capsule induction.
 Phenol red has been described as a weak estrogen6 and such steroids have been shown to inhibit C. neoformans growth7 and have shown a synergistic/additive in vitro activity with drugs currently used to treat cryptococcosis 8,9.
 Also, recently the physiological relevance of culture media has been questioned where the electrolyte and carbohydrate concentrations may result in irrelevant changes in cell behavior10.
-For example, RPMI-1640 has very low concentrations of mg2+ and Ca2 and elevated levels of PO42-, Mg ions have been shown to act as a signal for capsule induction11.
+For example, RPMI-1640 has very low concentrations of Mg2+ and Ca2 and elevated levels of PO42-,and Mg ions have been shown to act as a signal for capsule induction11.
 I will test MEM where these levels are close to that in human plasma and CSF (Appendix 3).

 Aim 2: Investigate how bacterial cell wall components influence gene expression in C. neoformans.

 Peptidoglycan and cell wall fragments are increasingly being recognized as important signaling molecules that can inhibit growth and virulence factors and influence morphology of other microbes.
 The addition of fetal calf serum (FCS) to media induces capsule formation in C. neoformans12.
-Bacterial cell wall components (in serum) have been shown to modify the morphology of C. neoformans from a normal yeast cell to a large polyploid titan cell 13.
+The Ballou lab have shown that bacterial cell wall components (in serum) modify the morphology of C. neoformans from a normal yeast cell to a large polyploid titan cell 13.
 The peptidoglycan subunit muramyl dipeptide was identified as a component of serum associated with titan cell induction.

 Objective:

-I would like to dissect the role bacterial cell wall components play in the pathogenesis of C. neoformans in the lung.
+I will dissect the role bacterial cell wall components play in the pathogenesis of C. neoformans in the lung.
 I will identify which components influence gene expression and examine changes in phenotype to determine the molecular mechanisms underlying these changes.

 Method: